 There has been an industry standard for many years of a 2% loss.
 Many claim that a 2% spoilage rate is acceptable.
 You may have that in your contract, but many people will not do business with you if you have a spoilage rate that high.
 If you properly train your operators to be aware of all of the factors that can happen and how to avoid them, your spoilage rate will be greatly reduced.

-I created a simple Wastage and Spoilage Report that you can download, print out and use to keep track of the production spoliage in your embroidery business.
-Just click on the blue link and the .pdf file will open up for you.
+I created a simple Wastage and Spoilage Report that you can download, print out and use to keep track of the production spoilage in your embroidery business.
+Just fill in the form below and I will send you over the Spoilage Report.
 Even if you are a one person shop, this will help you keep track of the costs that your errors create.
 This is a huge eye opener to everyone!

 Using Computer Keyboard Shortcuts is a huge time saver.
 If you are like me, I spend a lot of time on my computer and every second of my day counts.
 I am either writing an article, creating a program, writing emails or working on a design for someone and I am very grateful for whatever time I can save.

 Basic Computer Keyboard Shortcuts To Save You Time

 These Computer Keyboard shortcuts are helpful also if you find that your mouse does not seem to be working or if you are on a laptop with limited space and cannot use a mouse.
 Here are eleven of the most commonly used Computer Keyboard Shortcuts for changing and editing text.

 - To select text shift + arrow left/right